dhatim/fastexcel/README.md

 ## Benchmark

 In this simple benchmark test, we generate a workbook with a single worksheet containing 100,000 rows and 4 columns.
-Apache PO (non-streaming) is about 10 times slower and uses 12 times more heap memory.
+Apache POI (non-streaming) is about 10 times slower than fastexcel and uses 12 times more heap memory.
-The streaming API of Apache POI is almost on par with fastexcel in terms of performance and uses less heap just because it keeps only 100 rows in memory; see limitations in the paragraph above.
+The streaming API of Apache POI is almost on par with fastexcel in terms of performance and uses less heap just because it keeps only 100 rows in memory: see related limitations in the paragraph above.

 ![Generation time](doc/generation_time.png)